 Please Print:

 Name

 First Last MI

 College UAMS ID

-information classified as "directory includes, but is not limited to, the address; photograph; date and place enrollment status (e.g., undergradu degrees, honors and awards receivinstitution attended. n Rights and Privacy Act of 1974" (FERPA), I request by information be withheld by UAMS from public disclustudent's name; address; telephone listing; UAMS elected of birth; major field of study; grade level; year in producte or graduate, full-time or part-time); dates of attendived; date of graduation, and the most recent educational which has already been published cannot be removed from osure. tronic mail ogram, lance; l agency or
+Pursuant to the "Family Education Rights and Privacy Act of 1974" (FERPA), I request that the information classified as "directory information be withheld by UAMS from public disclosure.

+includes, but is not limited to, the student's name; address; telephone listing; UAMS electronic mail address; photograph; date and place of birth; major field of study; grade level; year in program, enrollment status (e.g., undergraduate or graduate, full-time or part-time); dates of attendance; degrees, honors and awards received; date of graduation, and the most recent educational agency or institution attended.

+I am aware that any information which has already been published cannot be removed from that publication.

-I understand that my picture and no UAMS global e-mail list, class sch personally to make arrangements t name will appear in the annual UAMS Caduceus (yearbhedules, and graduation materials unless I contact my coto exclude this information. ain in effect until I revoke it in writing. , .
+I understand that my picture and name will appear in the annual UAMS Caduceus (yearbook); the UAMS global e-mail list, class schedules, and graduation materials unless I contact my college personally to make arrangements to exclude this information.

+I understand this request will remain in effect until I revoke it in writing.

+RESTRICT Date:

-RESTRICT Sign here to I RESTRICT information
+Sign here to RESTRICT information

+RELEASE

-RELEASE Date:
+Date:

-Page 171